samkomo/ccxt-trading-webhook/README.md

 - 🧪 **Full async test suite** with `pytest-asyncio` and mocking
 - ☁️ **Heroku deployment ready**
 - 🚦 **Per-IP rate limiting** via `slowapi`
+- ♻️ **Persistent CCXT sessions** reused across requests

+Exchange connections are cached per API key and cleaned up when the application shuts down.
+This avoids the overhead of creating a new CCXT client on every webhook call.

 ---